 There is growing consensus that in addition to coordination, the cerebellum controls some aspects of memory, learning, and cognition.

-Ataxia is the archetypal sign of cerebellar dysfunction, but many other motor abnormalities may occur (see Table: Signs of Cerebellar Disorders).
+Ataxia is the archetypal sign of cerebellar dysfunction, but many other motor abnormalities may occur (see table Signs of Cerebellar Disorders Signs of Cerebellar Disorders Cerebellar disorders have numerous causes, including congenital malformations, hereditary ataxias, and acquired conditions.
+Symptoms vary with the cause but typically include ataxia (impaired... read more ).

-Such malformations are almost always sporadic, often occurring as part of complex malformation syndromes (eg, Dandy-Walker malformation) that affect other parts of the CNS.
+Such malformations are almost always sporadic, often occurring as part of complex malformation syndromes (eg, Dandy-Walker malformation Etiology Hydrocephalus is accumulation of excessive amounts of CSF, causing cerebral ventricular enlargement and/or increased intracranial pressure.
+Manifestations can include enlarged head, bulging... read more ) that affect other parts of the central nervous system (CNS).

 Malformations manifest early in life and are nonprogressive.
 Manifestations vary markedly depending on the structures involved; ataxia is usually present.